Roles

 Personal client profiles

-If a user is to have the right to manage their own client profiles, a role with the profile.personal role type is required.
+If a user is to have the right to manage their own client profiles, a permission with the profile.personal role type is required.
 This allows members with this permission to create, edit and delete client profiles.
-Users without this role type can only use the default profiles in the pascom client.
+Users without this permission type can only use the default profiles in the pascom client.

-The role type profile.personal is not set automatically for custom roles.
+The role type profile.personal is not set automatically for custom permissions.
 Please remember to set the permission if needed.